ndrewtl/airspace-jekyll/_posts/2017-04-25-etiquette.md

 #### <a href="#tidy"> 3.
 Tidying up old scripts and data frames</a>

-The coding etiquette outlined in this tutorial is applicable to most analyses - here we will apply them to an analysis of vertebrate population change from a previous Coding Club tutorial on <a href="https://ourcodingclub.github.io/2017/03/20/seecc.html" target="_blank">Quantifying population change and visualising species occurrence.</a> You can download all the resources for the tutorial, including some helpful cheatsheets can be downloaded from [this repository](https://github.com/ourcodingclub/SEECC-workshop) Clone and download the repo as a zipfile, then unzip and set the folder as your working directory with code, or click `Session/ Set Working Directory/ Choose Directory` from the RStudio menu.
+The coding etiquette outlined in this tutorial is applicable to most analyses - here we will apply them to an analysis of vertebrate population change from a previous Coding Club tutorial on <a href="https://ourcodingclub.github.io/2017/01/29/datavis.html" target="_blank">Data Visualisation.</a> Alternatively, feel free to edit some of your own scripts following the coding etiquette guidelines below.

+### You can download all the resources for the tutorial, including some helpful cheatsheets from <a href="https://github.com/ourcodingclub/CC-4-Datavis" target="_blank">this repository.</a> Clone and download the repo as a zipfile, then unzip and set the folder as your working directory with code, or click `Session/ Set Working Directory/ Choose Directory` from the RStudio menu.

-Alternatively, you can fork [the repository](https://github.com/ourcodingclub/SEECC-workshop) to your own Github account and then add it as a new RStudio project by copying the HTTPS/SSH link.
+Alternatively, you can fork [the repository](https://github.com/ourcodingclub/CC-4-Datavis) to your own Github account and then add it as a new RStudio project by copying the HTTPS/SSH link.
 For more details on how to register on Github, download Git, sync RStudio and Github and use version control, please check out our previous <a href="https://ourcodingclub.github.io/2017/02/27/git.html" target="_blank">tutorial.</a>

-__Start downloading the files from the GitHub repo now, so that the download has finished by the time you need them.
+### Start downloading the files from the GitHub repo now, so that the download has finished by the time you need them.
 We will go through the coding etiquette first, so there is no need for you to open anything from the downloaded files at this stage.

-You can copy across code from this tutorial into a blank script file for practice, or you can edit your own script.
-Alternatively, you can read through the tips shared here, then go to the tutorial on <a href="https://ourcodingclub.github.io/2017/03/20/seecc.html" target="_blank">Quantifying population change and visualising species occurrence</a>, and follow the tutorial whilst applying the coding etiquette outlined here.__
+__You can copy across code from this tutorial into a blank script file for practice, or you can edit some of your own scripts.__

 <a name="sections"></a>